dcarrsf/osmf-media-player/README.md

 **Documentation:**

 Check out the original article and ActionScript documentation at the links below.
+The ASDocs are also included in the repository.

 http://www.adobe.com/devnet/flash/articles/osmf-media-player.html
 http://download.macromedia.com/pub/developer/osmf/OSMFComponents_ASDoc/index.html